INK SAFETY PORTAL

 Mercosur

-Mercosur or Mercosul (Spanish: Mercado Común del Sur, Portuguese: Mercado Comum do Sul) is an economic and political agreement among Argentina, Brazil, Paraguay, Uruguay and Venezuela (at the moment suspended).
+Mercosur or Mercosul (Spanish: Mercado Común del Sur, Portuguese: Mercado Comum do Sul) is a regional economic and political agreement among Argentina, Brazil, Paraguay, Uruguay, Venezuela (at the moment suspended) and Bolivia (still in accession procedure).
 Expert committees from the Mercosur countries are working on proposals for regulations on food contact materials, the so-called GMC Resolutions (‘Grupo Mercado Comun’).
 The regulations were created on the basis of the current EU and U.S. regulations.
 All GMC Resolutions must be incorporated into national legislations in order to become effective.
 In Brazil, the Agência Nacional de Vigilância Sanitária (ANVISA) incorporates the GMC Resolutions into national Resolutions, in Argentina the Ministry of Health is responsible, in Uruguay it is the Ministry of Public Health and in Paraguay the Ministry of Public Health and Social Welfare.

 Furthermore, for polymeric coatings the principles of the regulations GMC Res.
-N° 02/12 (up-dated) and GMC Res.
-N° 39/19 are applicable.
+N° 02/12 (up-dated), GMC Res.
+N° 39/19 and N° 62/19 are applicable.
 Additionally, printed materials for direct food contact must comply with specific metal migration limits as described in Resolución GMC N° 15/10.

 Andean Community / CAN